annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

 The good news is, once we find the button that we are looking for, we enter a **comprehensive, clearly organized guide** with everything that we might possibly need.
 Among other things, **MadCap Flare** provides us with:
 * [Key concepts and features](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Introduction/Features/Key-Features.htm): to get us started.
-* Step-by-step [tutorials](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Tutorials/Tutorials.htm): very intuitive and contain relevant screenshots that can be enlarged.
+* Step-by-step [tutorials](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Tutorials/Tutorials.htm): very intuitive and containing relevant screenshots that can be enlarged.
 * [Resources](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Introduction/Resources.htm) containing **PDFs** and **videos** narrated by humans (unlike in the previously analyzed tools), which makes them easier to follow.
 It might have been a good idea to add subtitles to them (only the automated ones are available).
 And as it can be seen in the [Product Demo](https://www.madcapsoftware.com/videos/flare/product-demo-an-overview-of-madcap-flare/#content) video, the program itself contains a new project wizard, perfect for inexperienced users.
 * [Troubleshooting](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Troubleshooting/Troubleshooting.htm): another useful tab, missing from **Jira** and **Confluence**, which makes it possible to find solutions on our own.